laderast/magic-of-markdown/pandoc-zotero/notes.md

 ## The Setup Steps:

 1) Install Zotero and build your library using the web plugin.
-2) Install BetterBibTex for Zotero.
+2) Install BetterBibTex for Zotero: https://github.com/retorquere/zotero-better-bibtex/wiki/Installation
 3) Install pandoc if you haven't already.
 4) Configure Zotero's export format.
 From **Preferences >> Export** choose "BetterBibTex Quick Copy"
 5) Under **Preferences >> BetterBibTex** - change quick copy format to "Pandoc" and check the "Surround Pandoc citations with brackets" checkbox.